 If Elections Canada has information about a possible offence under the Canada Elections Act, we may share it with the Office of the Commissioner of Canada Elections, the independent officer responsible for ensuring that the Canada Elections Act is complied with and enforced.

 If we have information relating to the Unsolicited Telecommunications Rules or Voter Contact Registry, we may share it with the CRTC.

 We have signed memoranda of understanding with these organizations to govern our information sharing.

 We may also disclose information on criminal activities to law enforcement authorities.

 Yes, Elections Canada offers two election simulation kits for schools.
 They provide a realistic experience of voting, based on actual federal election procedures.

-How do I order school materials?
+How do I order educational resources?

-- by phone, at 1 800 463-6868
+- by phone at 1-800-463-6868

 - by writing to: